rameshrrl/tweets-deleter/README.md

 ## Logs

-In some cases, you may have to delete thousands of even lakhs of tweets.
-In any factor interrupting the delete all process, you can't perform the same operation again with the same file.
-So to back that situation, You can see the logs, find the final ID that got deleted and remove those objects from the array of the `tweet.js` file.
-Now, redo the delete all tweets process with the edited `tweet.js` file.
+In some cases, you may have to delete thousands or even lakhs of tweets.
+In any factor interrupting the delete all process, Don't worry we got you covered.
+Restart the server again it will start to delete where we left the process with the help of logs that were created while deleting.

 ```console
 GET {{baseURL}}/show-logs